StockNews.com Initiates Coverage on Aptose Biosciences (NASDAQ:APTO)

-StockNews.com initiated coverage on shares of Aptose Biosciences (NASDAQ:APTO – Free Report) (TSE:APS) in a report released on Saturday morning.
-The firm issued a hold rating on the biotechnology company’s stock.
+Analysts at StockNews.com started coverage on shares of Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) in a report released on Sunday.
+The firm set a “hold” rating on the biotechnology company’s stock.

-Separately, HC Wainwright reiterated a buy rating and issued a $7.00 price target on shares of Aptose Biosciences in a research report on Friday, June 14th.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of Moderate Buy and a consensus price target of $9.00.

 Aptose Biosciences Stock Performance

-Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) last posted its quarterly earnings data on Thursday, August 8th.
-The biotechnology company reported ($0.43) earnings per share for the quarter, topping the consensus estimate of ($0.58) by $0.15.
+Aptose Biosciences (NASDAQ:APTO – Get Free Report) (TSE:APS) last issued its earnings results on Thursday, August 8th.
+The biotechnology company reported ($0.43) EPS for the quarter, topping the consensus estimate of ($0.58) by $0.15.

 Institutional Inflows and Outflows